richmondu/FT900/Alexa/Amazon Alexa Client ESP32/README.md

 This Python application simulates FT900 behavior for the ESP32 Alexa application.

 An FT900 MCU or ESP32 MCU can connect to the RPI Alexa Gateway.
-The next generation PanL Display will use ESP32 microcontroller instead of FT900 microcontroller.

 <img src="https://github.com/richmondu/FT900/blob/master/Alexa/Amazon%20Alexa%20Client/docs/images/system_diagram.jpg" width="623"/>